+Security for political activism addresses both uncertainty and risk in the face of protests, trespassing, and picketing.
 Corporate activism against the energy industry continues to challenge the senior leaders orchestrating the building of pipelines across North America.
 The complex infrastructure required to support the delivery of gas remains highly vulnerable to activist vandalism, leaving corporate entities on their own to protect their business operations.
 If left unaddressed, activism sabotage can cause hundreds of thousands of dollars in damages and place your workforce in harm’s way.
 Risk mitigation in energy and fuel remains a complex beast to address, often calling for a full 360-degree response that includes everything from physical security presences, threat monitoring, and social listening tools that can work to protect both people and property.

 Lean on a qualified security company that can offer far more than security for energy companies; instead, actively work to deter, monitor, and address threats before they arise.

 Energy companies are no strangers to activists targeting their businesses.
 For years, the workforces that install and maintain pipelines throughout North America have been subject to harassment and sabotage from activists.
 Even after a pipeline has been successfully installed, some activists may visit a job site or pipeline to cause damage to key equipment, vehicles, or pipeline infrastructure itself.

 More recently, one energy company in Canada has been subject to anonymous threats that have claimed ongoing sabotage against pipelines throughout British Columbia.
 Activists have suggested that their efforts have included drilling small holes in key pipelines, causing significant damage and creating dangerous situations for the environment and maintenance workers.